Distribution of white South Africans: North West

 The 42 main places with a 2011 population of more than 300 white persons are listed below:

 (Although population figures are shown for both 2001 and 2011, these numbers are not necessarily directly comparable due to numerous changes in administrative boundaries.)

 Northern Cape

 The results of the 2011 census showed a Northern Cape white population of 81,246, a decrease of 20.8% on the 102,519 recorded in 2001.

 The white population grew in absolute terms the most in Kathu, Kuruman and Orania.
 During the same period, the white population in Kimberley, Upington and Warrenton declined the most in absolute terms.

 The 34 main places with a 2011 population of more than 300 white persons are listed below: (Although population figures are shown for both 2001 and 2011, these numbers are not necessarily directly comparable due to numerous changes in administrative boundaries.)

 Western Cape

 The 120 main places with a 2011 population of more than 400 white persons are listed below: (Although population figures are shown for both 2001 and 2011, these numbers are not necessarily directly comparable due to numerous changes in administrative boundaries.)

+By percentage

+Biggest percentages of 'white' population per local municipality according to the 2022 National Census.

+Remainder of municipalities have less than 5% of 'whites' as their population.